PoChang007/Sensor_Fusion_Nanodegree/README.md

 # Udacity - Sensor Fusion Nanodegree Program

-I took this program in 2021.
+I finished this program in mid-2021.
 The goal of this program is to get you familiarized with combining sensor data of:

 * `Lidar/Radar` for recognizing surrounding vehicles and predict their positions and speeds
 * `Lidar/Camera` for recognizing preceding vehicles and estimating time-to-collision